ignite312/CSES-Solutions/Geometry/README.md

         }
         return true;
     }
-    // Check one segment totally on the left or right side of other segmnent for(int it = 0; it < 2; it++) {
+    // Check one segment totally on the left or right side of other segment for(int it = 0; it < 2; it++) {
         ll sign1 = cross(p2-p1, p3-p1);
         ll sign2 = cross(p2-p1, p4-p1);